shopware5/devdocs/source/designers-guide/find-smarty-blocks/index.md

 ├── listing_sidebar.tpl
 └── rss.tpl
 ```
-*Directory structure of the "frontend/blog" folder*
+*Directory structure of the "frontend/blog" directory*

 As you can see, there's a bunch of files in the directory.
 Don't get confused.
 There are several ways to determine the action and therefore the associated template file in your theme.